Interesting facts about commuting

 Time people spend stuck in traffic

-Commute time is only half of the story – people also spend a substantial amount of time simply stuck in traffic, sitting aimlessly in their seats, with the feeling that the long line of vehicles is never going to move.
+People also spend a substantial amount of time simply stuck in traffic, sitting aimlessly in their seats, with the feeling that the long line of vehicles is never going to move.

 Effects of long commutes to work

-Physical health problems
+Physical health problems caused by long commutes

 According to a study from the American Journal of Preventive Medicine, longer commutes may cause metabolic and cardiovascular health problems — you have to sit more, which leads to less time for exercise, which in turn causes your blood pressure to rise.
-You’re chances of becoming overweight also increase.

 Another study, published in BMC Public Health, supports these findings and adds that long commutes are also likely to increase your stress and decrease your energy levels.

-Mental health problems
+Mental health problems caused by long commutes

-Long commutes are also likely to exhaust you emotionally and cause a number of mental health problems — considering you’ll have less time for important non-work activities, such as sleep.
+Long commutes are also likely to exhaust you emotionally and cause a number of mental health problems — considering that you’ll have less time for important non-work activities, such as sleep.

 Depression is one other problem you may encounter — people who suffer long commutes are 33% more likely to suffer from this serious mental illness.

-Anxiety is another likely problem that emerges from traveling a long way to work — The UKs National Statistics data that covered responses from 165,000 people, shows that London commuters are the most anxious people in the UK.
+Anxiety is another likely problem that emerges from traveling a long way to work — The UK’s National Statistics data that covered responses from 165,000 people shows that London commuters are the most anxious people in the UK.

 Apart from mental and physical issues, long commutes can also cause other problems.

-The most common, although not unexpected, phenomenon is that these people are more likely to get divorced, according to a research from Umea University in Sweden.
+The most common, although not unexpected, phenomenon is that these people are more likely to get divorced, according to research from Umea University in Sweden.

 The same research states that couples who stay together for 5 years while one of them is commuting, are more likely to stay together in the future — and “weaker” relationships are likely to fall apart before the 5 years are up.